-Our Internally-Developed Tissue factOr-Based fusIon ("TOBI") Platform
+Our Proprietary Tissue factOr-Based fusIon ("TOBI") Discovery Platform

-Our TOBI discovery platform is a new approach to construct multi-functional fusion proteins and fusion protein complexes using a novel TF protein scaffold.
-The extracellular domain of human TF was selected as it has a rigid elongated structure comprised mainly of ß-sheets with its N- and C-termini located at distal ends of the polypeptide, permitting genetic fusions of other protein domains without anticipated steric interference.
+Our proprietary TOBI discovery platform is a new approach to construct multi-functional fusion proteins and fusion protein complexes using a novel tissue factor ("TF") protein scaffold.
+The extracellular domain of human TF was selected as it has a rigid elongated structure comprised mainly of β -sheets with its N- and C-termini located at distal ends of the polypeptide, permitting genetic fusions of other protein domains without anticipated steric interference.
 This TF domain does not interact with the cell membrane phospholipid bilayer and, as a result, does not exhibit procoagulant activity.
 This TF domain is expressed at high levels by most cell types and is not expected to be immunogenic in humans.
 Consistent with these properties, we found that genetic fusion to the TF domain promoted increased production of difficult-to-express proteins, such as IL-15.
 Additionally, the TF fusion proteins could be readily purified by affinity chromatography using an anti-TF antibody and low pH elution conditions, like those used in Protein A-based affinity purification of therapeutic antibodies.

-To generate multichain protein complexes, we also incorporated genetic fusions to the human IL-15 and IL-15R $\alpha$ domains as shown in the figure below.
-When co-expressed in CHO cells, the fusion proteins form a soluble stable heterodimeric complex through high-affinity interactions between IL-15 and IL-15R $\alpha$ domains.
+To generate multichain protein complexes, we also incorporated genetic fusions to the human IL-15 and IL-15R α domains as shown in the figure below.
+When co-expressed in CHO cells, the fusion proteins form a soluble stable heterodimeric complex through high-affinity interactions between IL-15 and IL-15R α domains.
 This approach offers an alternative to immunoglobulin (Fc) and other engineered protein scaffolds, which typically require introduction of multiple mutations or other non-human sequences or complicated in vitro assembly/purification methods to generate bi- or multi-specific complexes.
 Our internally-developed TOBI discovery platform was featured in an article authored by the Company and published in July 2021 in the peer-reviewed journal Cancer Immunology Research.
+The reference to our paper does not constitute incorporation by reference of the information contained in the paper.